 }

 On large-scale software projects, it is crucial to take care of the accessibility and security of our data, and encapsulation helps us achieve this goal.
-Encapsulation is a technique in C++ to hide implementation details of the object from the outside world and only expose a public interface to interact with the object.
-For this, we use access modifiers: private, protected, and public.
+Encapsulation hides the implementation details of the object from the outside world and only exposes a public interface to interact with the object.
+So it will help us to achieve abstraction because users of the object do not need to know the implementation details to use the object.

 class BankAccount {